 - North Atlantic Distribution, Inc. (NORAD) is one of the largest auto processors in North America.
 According to QDC, the Port of Davisville imported 338,447 automobiles in 2019, up from 91,183 vehicles in 2009 (371 percent growth over the ten-year period).
 Vehicles arrive from Japan, Germany and Mexico and are transported via railroad or highway to final destinations throughout the Northeast region and North America.
-NORAD operates on 150 acres and has a storage capacity of 23,000 vehicles and a 150,000 square foot building space for service and auto processing.49 - Seafreeze, Ltd. is the largest producer of frozen fish on the East Coast with a cold storage capacity of approximately 23 million pounds.
+NORAD operates on 150 acres and has a storage capacity of 23,000 vehicles and a 150,000 square foot building space for service and auto processing.44 - Seafreeze, Ltd. is the largest producer of frozen fish on the East Coast with a cold storage capacity of approximately 23 million pounds.
 Each year, Seafreeze exports approximately 200 40-foot containers to all continents.
-The number of vessels that arrive at the port varies each year, but the company loads between 40-90 rail cars per year.50 located south of the Davisville Piers and the airport.
-The Carrier Pier is used for shipbuilding and does not provide any freight service.
+The number of vessels that arrive at the port varies each year, but the company loads between 40-90 rail cars per year.45